-1.87 A number of personal offences under such Irish acts at the Safety Health and Welfare at Work Act 1989 the Competition Act 2002 and the Criminal Justice (Theft and Fraud Offences) Act 2001 provide for a mechanism whereby individuals that are prominent within a corporation that has committed an offence, can be guilty of that offence in addition to the corporate body.
-The test used involves assessing how senior in the corporate entity they were and what their role in the offence was.
+1.87 A number of personal offences under such Irish Acts as the Safety, Health and Welfare at Work Act 2005118, the Competition Act 2002119 and the Criminal Justice (Theft and Fraud Offences) Act 2001120 provide for a mechanism whereby individuals who are prominent within a corporation that has committed an offence, can be guilty of that offence in addition to the corporate body.
+The test used involves assessing how senior in the corporate entity the individual was and what their role in the offence was.
 This is, in effect, a reverse use of the identification doctrine whereby the officer's guilt is derived from the corporate body's.